 The support forum is disappointing, though.
-There are rarely any new posts in there, and those that are sitting in the forum for more than a month don’t have any responses, so I wouldn’t recommend using it.
+There are rarely any new posts in there, and when new posts are made, it takes a long time for them to get any responses.

 The FAQ page is also disappointing.
 When you click on it, it just takes you to the support forum.
 There’s a category called FAQ, but when I clicked on it, there were only two posts inside it from users needing help.

 Malwarebytes also doesn’t have phone or live chat support, which is a letdown.
 However, it does offer email support, a knowledge base, and a 24/7 chatbot that lets you quickly search the knowledge base.

 The knowledge base contains tons of information.
 It’s really in-depth, and I never struggled to find answers to any technical questions I had.

 If you do struggle to find answers, Malwarebytes also offers email support, but they take about 24 hours to respond.
 That said, I still think this is much better than Adaware’s support forum, which sees posts go months without an answer.